MicrosoftDocs/partner-rest/partner-rest/develop/headers.md

 ---
 title: Partner API REST headers
-description: The following HTTP request and response headers are supported by the Partner REST API. ms.date: 02/11/2019 ms.localizationpriority: medium
+description: The following HTTP request and response headers are supported by the Partner REST API. ms.date: 05/21/2019 ms.localizationpriority: medium
 ---

 # Partner REST API headers

+The Partner REST API supports the following HTTP request and response headers.

+> [!NOTE]
-The following HTTP request and response headers are supported by the Partner REST API.
-Not all API calls accept all headers.
+> Not all API calls accept all headers.

-## <span id="Request_headers"/><span id="request_headers"/><span id="REQUEST_HEADERS"/>Request headers
+## Request headers

 The following HTTP request headers are supported by the Partner REST API.

 | Header                       | Value Type | Description                                                                            |
 |------------------------------|------------|----------------------------------------------------------------------------------------|